Horton the Elephant

 Horton the Elephant is a fictional character from the 1940 book Horton Hatches the Egg and 1954 book Horton Hears a Who!, both by Dr. Seuss.
-In both books and subsequent media, Horton is characterized as a kind, sweet-natured and naïve elephant who manages to overcome hardships.
+He is also featured in the short story Horton and the Kwuggerbug, first published for Redbook in 1951 and later rediscovered by Charles D. Cohen and published in the 2014 anthology Horton and the Kwuggerbug and More Lost Stories.
+In all books and other media, Horton is characterized as a kind, sweet-natured, and naïve elephant who manages to overcome hardships.

 In 1942, Warner Bros. made the animated short film, Horton Hatches the Egg, in which Horton is voiced by Kent Rogers.

 In 1970, MGM Animation/Visual Arts made a 30-minute TV special of Horton Hears a Who!.
 Horton is voiced by Hans Conried, who also lends his voice as the narrator.

-Horton is voiced by Jim Carrey in the 2008 computer-animated adaptation of Horton Hears A Who!, where he is shown as being eccentric and imaginative, and sort of absent-minded.
+Horton is voiced by Jim Carrey in the 2008 animated film Horton Hears a Who, where he is shown as being eccentric and imaginative, and somewhat absent-minded.
+Carrey had previously played and voiced the Grinch in How the Grinch Stole Christmas, another Seuss adaptation involving the Whos.

 Horton is also a character in the TV series The Wubbulous World of Dr. Seuss, as performed by John Kennedy.
 Horton is also a principal character in Seussical (2000), which uses most of the two Horton books as its primary plot.
 Kevin Chamberlin originated the role of Horton on Broadway.